ismaelbelghiti/Tigwi/API/API-Spec/Spec.md

 * In **Response**, _sizeOfList_ is the number of messages returned (different from _numberOfMessages_ if there are not enough accounts to provide).

-#Send informations to one's Tigwi account
+#Modifying one's account or owned lists

 This methods require authentication.
 You must be authenticated as a _user_ with permissions to use the _account_ you want to modify.